How To Check For Inverse Functions

 The Horizontal Line Test

 A practical way to determine if a function is one-to-one is to use the horizontal line test.
 If any horizontal line intersects the graph of the function at most once, the function is one-to-one.
-If a horizontal line intersects the graph more than once, the function is not one-to-one and therefore does not have an inverse function.
+That's why if a horizontal line intersects the graph more than once, the function is not one-to-one and therefore does not have an inverse function.
 This test is a visual tool that quickly reveals whether multiple x values map to the same y value, which would violate the one-to-one condition.

 The Vertical Line Test